-Only valid requests or posts should be allowed, and controls should be applied to manage only valid requests.
-Applications should limit inputs to defend against injection commands and filters should be in place to validate a connection or application query.
+Only valid requests or posts should be allowed, and controls should be applied to manage those valid requests.
+Applications should limit inputs to defend against injection commands and filters should be in place to validate any connection or application query.